This page will walk through an example of setting up a form to calculate a z-score based on age in months, gender, and weight.

 Then add a hidden value (zscore) to calculate the approximate z-score from the table.
-The calculation for this hidden value should be:
+Assuming the name of your lookup table is "zscore" the calculation for this hidden value should be:

 Note: this calculation uses case properties named "gender", "weight", and "age."
 If you have named your case properties something else, you will need to change the reference above to the same name as your case properties.

 This hidden value will be -3, -2, -1, or 0 which corresponds to the child being more than -3, -2, and -1 standard deviations from the mean.
 You can then use this hidden value for further calculations or display it back to the user.